 What are your prices?
 Wedding package prices are available here.
 Family portrait prices are available here.

 What are your payment terms?
 For weddings, I require a non-refundable 30% retainer toward your package price.
-Your balance can be paid in installments or in one payment; the final payment is due by 10 days before your wedding.
+Your balance can be paid in installments or in one payment; the final payment is due one month before your wedding.
+Payment plans are available.
 For family and portrait sessions, your session fee (due at booking) is your retainer.
 Digital Image Collections are purchased after you have viewed your proofing gallery.

 What comes with my wedding package?
 All wedding packages include edited high-resolution digital images, transferred online, and a signed release giving you full printing and distribution rights.
 Prints, custom flash drives, photo albums and wall art are available for an additional cost.